-Agapanthus campanulatus is deciduous, as are three more of the seven South African species of this genus.
+Agapanthus campanulatus, commonly the bell agapanthus or in Afrikaans the bloulelie (blue lily), is a deciduous perennial, as are three more of the seven South African species of this genus.

-A. campanulatus grows in spring and summer in the Drakensberg area and is dormant during the cold and dry winter.
-Neither of the two recognised subspecies is considered to be threatened in its habitat early in the twenty first century (www.plantzafrica.com; http://redlist.sanbi.org).
+Common in Drakensberg grassland where the photo was taken, the plants grow in spring and summer, remaining dormant during the cold and dry winters.
+Neither of the two recognised subspecies is considered to be threatened in its habitat early in the twenty first century (Manning, 2009; www.plantzafrica.com; http://redlist.sanbi.org).